tgeijten/flut/README.md

 # FLUT #

-FLUT is a depricated predecessor of XO, see: https://github.com/tgeijten/xo
+FLUT is a deprecated predecessor of XO, see: https://github.com/tgeijten/xo